Rancilio Rocky Review

 It's the quintessential machine for those who are committed to finding the ultimate grind (that will keep them going through their daily grind).

 Things to Consider Before Choosing a Grinder

 Here are a few things you should keep in mind when shopping for a grinder, so you can make sure you’re not shooting yourself in the foot before you even start!

 Burrs are the heart and soul of a good grinder.
 Good burrs are made of steel or ceramic.
 Steel wears out faster but is cheaper and easier to replace; ceramic lasts longer but is more expensive up front.

 Flat vs. conical burrs can make a minor difference, with conical generally being better… and more expensive.
 But either way, it’s not worth getting hung up over.
 Both can work wonders on your beans.

 What Kind of Brew Do You Do?

-From a coarse grind for French press, medium-coarse for a Chemex, all the way to a fine powder for your espresso or Greek coffee , knowing the perfect grind for your preferred coffee brewing method can help dial in what you need in your next grinder.
+From a coarse grind for French press, medium-coarse for a Chemex, all the way to a fine powder for your Turkish coffee: knowing the perfect grind for your preferred brewing method can help dial in what you need in your next grinder.